KuyaDanny/Connect-4-Game/Connect Four/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+{List of websites helpful in this project}
 * [Real Python](https://realpython.com/pygame-a-primer/)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+{List of things that you need to fix, improve, and add in the future.}
 * Add more visuals
 * Implement custom row and column mode